jscohen4/cohen-policy-tree-adaptation/README.md

 ## Directories:
 `orca`: Contains code and input data for the simulation more used in this study: Operations of Reservoirs in California.
 The model is briefly described in **2.2 Model**.
 For further infocmation on ORCA see the [original ORCA repository](https://github.com/jscohen4/orca) and [Cohen et. al., 2020](https://doi.org/10.1061/(ASCE)WR.1943-5452.0001300).

 `ptreeopt`: Contains code for multi-objective policy tree optimization, described in **3.2.3 Multi-objective optimization**.
+The repository has been extended to run more efficiently in parallel, via lines 144-150 in `ptreeopt/opt.py`.
 For further details see the [original policy tree optimization repository](https://github.com/jdherman/ptreeopt) and [Herman and Giuliani, 2018](https://doi.org/10.1016/j.envsoft.2017.09.016).

 `misc-files`: Directory containing several data files required for running several python scripts to generate results and figures.